magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 Go back to the Shopping Form.
 As soon as you enter the button area you'll see the message.
-As soon as you exit the button area the message will disapear.
+As soon as you exit the button area the message will disappear.

 ## Edit shopping.cljs

-Having familiarized a little bit more with the `domina` lib, we are now ready to code into the `shopping.cljs` file what we learnt within the bREPL.
+Having familiarized a little bit more with the `domina` lib, we are now ready to code into the `shopping.cljs` file what we learned within the bREPL.

 Here is the updated content.